How to audit an ISO 27001 Toolkit

 Challenge: Lack of continual improvement.

-Solution: Review change management records and interview process owners. - Check Toolkit Maintenance
+Solution: Review change management records and interview process owners.
+How to audit an ISO 27001 Toolkit - audit the continual improvement

 While you don’t audit the toolkit itself, you can check if the organisation’s use of the toolkit is maintained.
 Are they keeping up with updates to ISO 27001 or best practices?
 Are they reviewing the toolkit’s resources periodically?